bioinfo-agtar/AGTAR/README.md

-#AGTAR is a python package to identify and quantify transcripts from RNA-seq data.We have provided executable file of this method.
+#AGTAR is a python package to identify and quantify transcripts from RNA-seq data.

 #####Requirement#####

-AGTAR is suitable for Linux systems, and requires python>=2.7 and GLIBC>=2.14(we tested AGTAR based on the Redhat6.8 system environment, python2.7.13 and GLIBC_2.17).If the result file mapping reads to genome is in bam format, you need to install SAMtools to convert bam files to sam files.
+AGTAR is suitable for Linux systems, and requires python>=2.7 (we tested AGTAR based on the Redhat6.8 system environment, python2.7.13).If the result file mapping reads to genome is in bam format, you need to install SAMtools to convert bam files to sam files.

 #####Installation#####

 #Unzip the downloaded installation package

-unzip agtar-master.zip
+unzip AGTAR-main.zip

-#If the AGTAR folder is located at /opt/biosoft/agtar-master, then execute the following command:
+#If the AGTAR folder is located at /opt/biosoft/AGTAR-main, then execute the following command:

-echo 'PATH=$PATH:/opt/biosoft/agtar-master/bin/' >> ~/.bashrc
+echo 'PATH=$PATH:/opt/biosoft/AGTAR-mainr/bin/' >> ~/.bashrc

 source ~/.bashrc